TC7-AIChessBot/ChessBot/README.md

 The goal of this project is to create a Chess Engine (running on top of the python-chess package) which can play at a human-like level.
 The engine currently works through the use of the minimax algorithm with alpha-beta pruning and limited quiescent searching.So in this project we've created a chess game with 4 different levels to help user play and improve their skill.

-- Level 1: Minimax with alpha_beta_prunning
+- Mode 1: Minimax with alpha_beta_prunning
-- Level 2 :dqn self-train
+- Mode 2 :dqn self-train
-- Level 3 :dqn stockfish-train
+- Mode 3 :dqn stockfish-train
-- Level 4 :stockfish
+- Mode 4 :stockfish

 Project is almost done and if anybody want to suggest any improvements please contact us.